alekzanderx1/alekzanderx1/README.md

 </h1>

 <p> I am a CS graduate from NYU with 3+ years of experience working full stack on a combination of Software Engineering and Data Engineering roles.
-This repository contains a lot of my academic and personal projects, while majority of my code contributions are private or for profit hence you wouldn't find it here. </p>
+This account contains a lot of my personal and academic projects, while majority of my code contributions are private hence you wouldn't find it here.

+Feel free to reach out if you are also interested in Data Engineering, Cloud Computing, and Analytics.
+Also happy to discusss about my languages of choice including Java, Python, SQL, and Typescript.</p>

 ---